-The Timiskaming diamond project consists of 3,865 hectares of non-contiguous mineral claims in the Cobalt-New Liskeard-Elk Lake-Notre Dame du Nord (Ville Marie) region of northeastern Ontario and northwestern Quebec.
+The Timiskaming diamond project is located in the Cobalt-New Liskeard-Elk Lake-Notre Dame du Nord (Ville Marie) region of northeastern Ontario and northwestern Quebec.
 Between 1995 and 2012, Stornoway and its predecessor companies conducted comprehensive diamond exploration programs within the project area resulting in the discovery of nine kimberlites.
-Six of these kimberlites (95-1, 96-1, SC-118, KL-01, KL-22, and Baby) are subject to the option agreement with BCCo.
-Surficial sediment sampling and geophysical data from the Timiskaming diamond project suggest additional undiscovered kimberlites may be located within the project area.
+Six of these kimberlites (95-1, 96-1, SC-118, KL-01, KL-22, and Baby) are part of the project.
+During the year ended April 30, 2014 the Company exercised its option to earn an 80% interest in the Timiskaming diamond project by completing the option work program required under the agreement with Stornoway.